 There are a few things you can do while you’re cooking or immediately after.

-- Before grilling, spray a non-stick cooking spray like Pam on your grates to minimize food particles sticking.
+- Before grilling, spray a non-stick cooking spray on your grates to minimize food particles sticking.
 This will save you time on cleaning.

 - While the coals are still hot (after you’ve finished cooking) use a grill brush to scrape off the food particles so they can burn up in the coals (or briquettes) below.
 Or, if you have the “clean” feature, you can run that at this point.

-- Take the grate off and wipe it down (while it’s still warm) with warm soapy water, vinegar or a de-greaser like Dawn.
+- Take the grate off and wipe it down (while it’s still warm) with warm soapy water, vinegar or a de-greaser like Dawn dishwashing liquid.
 If it’s already cooled off, you may need to grab a Brillo pad and scrub a little.

 - Use a wire brush and soapy water to clean out the ash and residue from the inside surfaces of the grill.